eblume/CS-Club-Site-at-SJSU/README.md

 To contribute a change, please fork the [project](https://github.com/eblume/CS-Club-Site-at-SJSU) and hack way!
 When you've finished comitting your changes, send a 'Pull Request' through github, and the webmaster will review and merge your changes.

+### Adding a new page

+In short, to add a new page, you can either just add a file (like 'about.md'), or you could also run `rake page name='NAME HERE'`.
+Your call.

+### Adding a new post

+Currently, posts are not well-supported.
+You can add one, though, just run `rake post title='TITLE HERE'`.
+It will be added and accessible through the atom feed or the archive, and later on when the front page supports posts it will be supported there as well.

 ## About the author

 The original project was created by Erich Blume